troyth/mythOS/README.md

 >
 > MYTH.OS implements this dual core approach by allowing each core LLM to process the input separately.
 This can be done by addressing an input to a specific core LLM or by sending it to both simultaneously.

-## .aion
+## ANI

-MYTH.OS allows users to provide two `.aion` files that describe the two core LLMs.
-AION stands for "An I Object Notation".
-An `.aion` file is a json file that provides the parameters specified by the AION standard, which can be read [here](AION.md).
+MYTH.OS uses the [ANI](ANI.md) ("An I") database schema to describe each of its two core LLMs and their OS environments, such as tools and memory.
+This allows for saving and developing profiles and curating their combination.

 ## ⚡ Quickstart